 The Farm, which served as a stomping ground for musicians including Robert Earl Keen, Garth Brooks, Cross Canadian Ragweed, Jimmy LaFave, Tom Skinner, Cody Canada and Stoney LaRue, continued to be a gathering place for musicians and music lovers alike until the late 1990s.
 In 1999, Bob Childers' trailer burned down and Danny Pierce moved away.

 Then in 2003, The Farm was destroyed in a fire.
 However, the garage that Bob Childers worked so hard to remodel still stands and was the inspiration for the 2012 Gypsy Cafe Music Festival in downtown Stillwater.
 Although The Farm is no longer standing, it lives on in the distinctive sound of Red Dirt music heard across the country.
 “The magic never left; it just moved down the street,” said Steve Rice of the Red Dirt band No Justice.
 “The magic’s still here.”

-Visitors to Oklahoma can still experience the Red Dirt sound at some of the state’s best live music venues including the Tumbleweed Dance Hall and Willies Saloon in Stillwater, Cain’s Ballroom in Tulsa and the Arbuckle Ballroom in Davis.
+Visitors to Oklahoma can still experience the Red Dirt sound at some of the state’s best live music venues including the Tumbleweed Dance Hall and Willies Saloon in Stillwater and Cain’s Ballroom in Tulsa.

 photos, videos & more!